Khan/engblog/src/posts/transaction-safety.rst

 A Taxonomy of Data Stomping Errors
 ----------------------------------

-While the GET-outisde-transaction error is the most common, there are many related types of data corruption.
+While the GET-outside-transaction error is the most common, there are many related types of data corruption.
 The infrastructure we put in place catches the following three types: